 Why Did Intimidate Replace Fear?

 Intimidate replaced fear for both a gameplay and a thematic reason.
-It felt out of place for nonblack creatures to have fear and R&D also wanted to apply the same evasion ability coherently to other colours, namely red and green.
-This meant that nonblack colours also had the chance to counter a fear-like ability.
+It felt out of place for nonblack creatures to have fear and R&D also wanted to apply the same evasion ability coherently to other colors, namely red and green.
+This meant that nonblack colors also had the chance to counter a fear-like ability.

 Is Intimidate Better than Fear?

 Neither keyword is better in a gameplay sense.
 Granted, there are more fear cards than intimidate cards.
 Due to power creep, however, intimidate cards are more powerful.
 For their day, though, many fear cards were perfectly decent.